 - Camp Gay: The guys running the Men's Armor stores.
 All of them.
 Even the ones in Makai!

 - Cast from Hit Points: The Nihil Blade and the Deathblade are incredibly powerful at the points in the game when you get them (some are even able to clear the game using Deathblades), but they will inflict Curse status on you, causing you to lose 1 HP per step.

 - Casual Danger Dialog: Almost of the overworld NPC's remain helpful, chatty and optimistic despite living in a post-apocalyptic world where demons reign supreme.

 - Cosy Catastrophe: While the nuclear strike in 199X wrecked the overworld and submerged a good chunk of Tokyo, those who made it to Shelter #3 don't have it all that bad (ignoring the fact that except for the main characters, they can't go outside).
 They're stocked with weapons, they have access to a working bar and some kind of regular food source.
 There's also a security force although Nebiros makes quick work of them.

 - Those who don't live in shelters are forced to find refuge from demons in dilapidated buildings.
-However, these survivors still manage to carry on fashion trends (see The Apunkalypse), are free to pursue religion (Order of the Messiah or Deva Cult) and there are many thriving shops, bars, casinos.
+However, these survivors still manage to carry on fashion trends (see The Apunkalypse) and there are many thriving shops, bars, casinos.
 On the other hand, the Good Ending seems to make a big deal about overworld survivors being able to use electricity again, meaning they've essentially been stuck in the Dark Ages for twenty or thirty-something years.

 - Cool Boat: Mora sort of works like this, ferrying you from place to place in exchange for Talismans and food.